Sleep Problems Can Cause More Than Just Sleepiness

 - Get out of bed if you can't fall asleep within 15 to 20 minutes.
 Only spend time in bed when you are actually sleeping.

 - Try using a progressive relaxation CD that is specifically used for helping people fall asleep.
-CDs are available at no cost through our Employee Assistance Program (EAP).
+CDs are available at no cost through our Employee Assistance Program.
 An EAP counselor can help you determine the best CD for your situation.

 Additional Tips for Better Sleep

-Caffeine is a stimulant which can stay in your system for many hours, so avoid sources of caffeine such as coffee, chocolate, cola or energy drinks, and non-herbal teas.
+Caffeine is a stimulant that can stay in your system for many hours, so avoid sources of caffeine such as coffee, chocolate, cola or energy drinks, and non-herbal teas.

 - This being the case, exercising in the morning is an excellent way to wake up the body.
 Going for a run or walk releases stimulants into the body, which can perk you up.